rubenwardy/minetest_modding_book/_en/items/inventories.md

 ## Introduction

-In this chapter you will learn how to use and manipulate inventories, whether that is a player inventory, a node inventory, or a detached inventory.
+In this chapter you will learn how to use and manipulate inventories, whether that be a player inventory, a node inventory, or a detached inventory.

 * [What are Item Stacks and Inventories?](#what-are-item-stacks-and-inventories)
 * [ItemStacks](#itemstacks)